discord-tickets/bot/README.md

 Each ticket category has its own settings for messages and the support team roles.
 There's also multiple methods of creating a ticket.

 4. **A beautiful ticket archives portal**
-Add the official [DiscordTickets-Portal](https://github.com/discord-tickets/portal) plugin for an instant ticket archives website.
+Add the official [Discord Tickets-Portal](https://github.com/discord-tickets/portal) plugin for an instant ticket archives website.

 5. **Plugin support**
-Developers can add a lot of functionality to DiscordTickets without modifying the source code by creating plugins.
+Developers can add a lot of functionality to Discord Tickets without modifying the source code by creating plugins.
 Plugins can listen for client and ticket events, create commands, and more.
-[DiscordTickets-Portal](https://github.com/discord-tickets/portal) is an example of what can be done with plugins.
+[Discord Tickets-Portal](https://github.com/discord-tickets/portal) is an example of what can be done with plugins.

 6. **Open-source and self-hosted**
 It's yours.

 7. **Supports multiple databases**
-DiscordTickets uses [Sequelize](https://github.com/sequelize/sequelize) to allow you to choose from SQLite, MySQL, MariaDB, PostgreSQL, or MSSQL for your database, with very little setup.
+Discord Tickets uses [Sequelize](https://github.com/sequelize/sequelize) to allow you to choose from SQLite, MySQL, MariaDB, PostgreSQL, or MSSQL for your database, with very little setup.
 If you choose SQLite, which is the default as it is the easiest, you don't need to do anything!
 If you choose to use another database (recommended), you only need to install the package(s) with NPM and create the database.
 All of the database tables are created automatically, regardless of which database type you use.

 ### Screenshots